mailslurp/mailslurp-client/docs/interfaces/CreateWebhookOptions.md

 # Interface: CreateWebhookOptions

 Options for creating a webhook.
 Webhooks can be attached to inboxes and MailSlurp will POST a webhook payload to the URL specified whenever the webhook's event is triggered.
 Webhooks are great for processing many inbound emails and responding to other events at scale.
+Customize the payload sent to your endpoint by setting the `requestBodyTemplate` property to a string with moustache style variables.
+Property names from the standard payload model for the given event are available as variables.

 **`export`**